Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Elasticsearch receives unparsed logs from :ref:`logstash` or :ref:`elastic-agent`.
 Elasticsearch then parses and stores those logs.
 Parsers are stored in ``/opt/so/conf/elasticsearch/ingest/``.
 Custom ingest parsers can be placed in ``/opt/so/saltstack/local/salt/elasticsearch/files/ingest/``.
 To make these changes take effect, restart Elasticsearch using ``so-elasticsearch-restart``.

+:ref:`elastic-agent` may pre-parse or act on data before the data reaches Elasticsearch, altering the data stream or index to which it is written, or other characteristics such as the event dataset or other pertinent information.
+This configuration is maintained in the agent policy or integration configuration in :ref:`elastic-fleet`.

 .. note::

     | For more about Elasticsearch ingest parsing, please see: